-16 S. 3369 § (2)(b)(1)(a)(3)(B).
+S. 3369 § (2)(b)(1)(a)(3)(B).
 The donor would have to specifically prohibit, in writing, use of the funds for any covered payment, and the covered organization would have to agree and then segregate the funds.

 During the recently concluded primary season, Super PACs spent millions supporting particular candidates or-more frequently-opposing rivals.
 That practice has now turned to the general election, with Super PACs for and against President Obama and former Governor Romney taking turns attempting to sway voters.
 Because these organizations carefully avoid the regulatory definition of coordinating' with a candidate, they are allowed to spend unlimited sums.
-In truth, connections between most of these organizations and the candidates they support run deep.17
+In truth, connections between most of these organizations and the candidates they support run deep.

-When Newt Gingrich was still a viable candidate, he announced to the world how much he would benefit from an upcoming independent ad campaign.18 His public comments clearly gave a clue to his benefactors that he approved.
+When Newt Gingrich was still a viable candidate, he announced to the world how much he would benefit from an upcoming independent ad campaign.
+His public comments clearly gave a clue to his benefactors that he approved.
 The Super PAC supporting Mitt Romney-Restore Our Future-is led by a group of people deeply involved in the 2008 Romney campaign.
-As noted, Priorities USA is President Obama's Super PAC and it was founded by a former key staffer to Rahm Emmanuel and a former campaign press secretary.19 The candidates are allowed to help the Super PACs raise money and, despite rules to the contrary, the campaigns and the Super PACs share consultants and communicate routinely across the public airwaves and otherwise.
+As noted, Priorities USA is President Obama's Super PAC and it was founded by a former key staffer to Rahm Emmanuel and a former campaign press secretary.
+The candidates are allowed to help the Super PACs raise money and, despite rules to the contrary, the campaigns and the Super PACs share consultants and communicate routinely across the public airwaves and otherwise.

 Regulations that define 'coordination' do not necessarily ensure complete separation between organizations making independent expenditures and the candidates they support.
 An ad is considered to be coordinated with a candidate-and thus restricted-if it meets certain 'content' and 'conduct' standards.
 Most ads do NOT avoid the content standard because they all advocate the election or defeat of a candidate.
-To avoid the content standard, a Super PAC must, among other things, avoid employing or contracting with someone who worked for the candidate in the past four months or must make sure the ads are based on publicly available information.
-In fact, most Super PACs supporting major candidates employ plenty of people closely aligned with the candidates-but they simply make sure they haven't worked for the candidate staffer who has been intimately involved in the strategic thinking of a campaign will somehow be uninformed about the strategic and tactical needs of the campaign only four months after leaving.
+To avoid the conduct standard, a Super PAC must, among other things, avoid employing or contracting with someone who worked for the candidate in the past four months or must make sure the ads are based on publicly available information.
+In fact, most Super PACs supporting major candidates employ plenty of people closely aligned with the candidates-but they simply make sure they haven't worked for the candidates for over four months.
+Such a restriction is easy to overcome and it is naïve to think that a candidate staffer who has been intimately involved in the strategic thinking of a campaign will somehow be uninformed about the strategic and tactical needs of the campaign only four months after leaving.